Make Your Own Ice Cream in a Bag

 In this lesson, you will learn how to make your own ice cream—no fancy machine necessary!
 Using just two bags, some ice cubes, and some salt, you can freeze your own personal batch of ice cream in just a few minutes.
 The secret is in the salt.
-Find out how it makes this easy ice cream possible in the February installation of our Kitchen Academy box.
+Find out how it makes this easy ice cream possible in Kitchen Academy box “Hot and Cold.”

 1 cup half and half